|

 B. Abernethy’s Publications and Papers:

-1. “An Improved Method for Measuring Rocket Engine Reliability, American Statistics Association,
+1. “An Improved Method for Measuring Rocket Engine Reliability, American Statistics Association, Florida Chapter, May 1967.

-2. Film, “ A Picture is Worth a Thousand Printouts”, IEEE,
+2. Film, “ A Picture is Worth a Thousand Printouts”, IEEE, West Palm Beach, Florida, 1968, produced and distributed by IBM.

 3. “ICRPG Handbook for Estimating